damonallison/dotnet/README.md

   * "CoreFX" (the standard library) is a modular collection of libraries.
 You can include only the framework components you need.

 * Microsoft.NetCore.App : included with the runtime.
 Includes base types, Console, Task and other "necessary" types.
 This is the foundation of .NET.

+## .NET Core

+Q. What is .NET Core?

+A. A cross-platform version of .NET, including : .NET Core includes a .NET Runtime, framework libraries, SDK tools (compilers, SDK tools), and a `dotnet` app host.

+* It's interesting that .NET core includes console apps and ASP.NET apps.
+Anything that is MS specific (like WPF or Winforms) are obviously not part of .NET core.
+* ARM32 and ARM64 are coming soon.
+Perhaps we could run .NET apps on Android and iOS, but why?
+* Most of .NET Core is shared code.
+There are platform specific implementations
+* .NET core's aim is to create a cross platform environemnt free of platform specific features (windows registry, code access security).
+* The team's goal is to create a version of .NET not bogged down to Windows, IIS, or with obsolete Windows libraries and technologies.
+* ASP.NET is the primary use case with .NET core.
+Microsoft is essentially admitting that native apps are obsolete.

 ## Visual Studio Code